adourian/adourian/README.md

-### Hi there, I'm Kari 👋
+# Hi there, I'm Kari 👋

-I'm currently pursuing my MSc in Computer Science at the University of Pennsylvania, with a strong focus on Data Science and Artificial Intelligence.
-Before transitioning to computer science, I earned a degree in Chemical Engineering & Biotechnology from EPFL, where I developed a deep understanding of engineering and biotech.
+I’m a Machine Learning Engineer intern and a Master’s student in Computer Science at the University of Pennsylvania, specializing in Data Science and Artificial Intelligence.
+Before transitioning to computer science, I earned a degree in Chemical Engineering & Biotechnology from EPFL, where I gained a solid foundation in engineering and biotechnology.

-### 🚀 What I'm Passionate About
+## 🚀 What I'm Passionate About

-I’m passionate about harnessing the power of data and AI to drive innovation in biotechnology, preventive healthcare, and personalized medicine.
-My interests lie at the intersection of health, technology, and AI, and I aspire to work on projects that tackle meaningful problems in these areas—ultimately advancing longevity research and creating sustainable healthcare solutions.
+I’m deeply interested in applying data science and AI to solve meaningful problems, particularly in the fields of healthcare and biotechnology.
+My current focus is on learning, building, and contributing to projects that bridge technology and health.

-### 💻 Tech Stack
+## 💻 Tech Stack

 - **Programming Languages**: Python, Java, C, SQL
-- **Tools & Libraries**: PyTorch, scikit-learn, Pandas, NumPy, Seaborn, Matplotlib, Transformers (HF), Dash, Streamlit
+- **Tools & Libraries**: scikit-learn, PyTorch, Pandas, NumPy, Seaborn, Matplotlib, Transformers (HF), Dash, Streamlit
 - **Specialties**: Data Science, Machine Learning, Predictive Modeling, Process Automation

-### 🎯 What I'm Working On
+## 🎯 What I'm Working On

-I'm currently exploring projects that bridge biotech and AI, such as predictive modeling in healthcare and automation in medical device data management.
-My recent work includes a diabetes prediction app, advanced clustering techniques for feature engineering, and building multi-modal neural networks for clinical trial success prediction.
+Currently, I’m:
+- Developing models and tools to improve carbon emissions tracking as part of my internship at Emissium.
+- Exploring projects that combine machine learning with biology and healthcare.

-### 🌱 Future Goals
+## 🌱 Future Goals

-I aim to develop cutting-edge AI solutions for healthcare and biotech challenges and contribute to innovative research in personalized medicine and longevity.
+I aspire to build expertise in AI applications for biotech and healthcare by working on innovative projects and collaborating with like-minded individuals.
+My long-term goal is to contribute to the development of technologies that improve health outcomes and make healthcare more efficient and personalized.

 ### 📫 Let's Connect!